Econo Lodge Inn & Suites Near Bricktown

 Just south of Remington Park you will find this beautiful public championship golf course.
 There are 30 sand traps and five water hazards on each of the 18-hole courses, and the slope rating is 120 on the east course, 121 on the west course.
 There is a driving range and putting green on which to practice.
 Also enjoy the restaurant, which serves beer as the only alcoholic beverage, or snack shop after a long day of golfing.

-One of the ten best zoos in the United States, the Oklahoma City Zoo is home to more than 2,800 animals.
-Some featured exhibits include Cat Forest/Lion Overlook, which comprises of lions, tigers, jaguars and leopards, and Great EscApe that showcases gorillas, orangutans and chimpanzees.
-One of the zoo's most popular attractions is Aquaticus, which features aquariums, and shows by a dolphin and sea lions.
-The zoo offers nature classes, labs, tours and Zoomobiles for all ages.
-You can end the day with a show under the stars at the amphitheater.
+This zoo in OKC is consistently rated as one of the best zoos in the United States, home to nearly 3,000 animals, it definitely is one of the largest.
+Some featured exhibits include the Cat Forest and Lion Overlook, in which you can see lions, tigers, jaguars and leopards.
+The 'Great Escape' showcases gorillas, orangutans, chimpanzees and other primate life.
+One of the zoo's most popular attractions is 'Aquaticus', an aquarium extravaganza that features a dolphin and sea lion spectacle.
+The zoo is also very active in the community, it provides nature classes, labs, tours and 'Zoomobiles' for all ages.
+At the end of the day, guests usually catch the show under the stars at the Zoo Amphitheater.

 The Katy Trail follows the former train tracks of old freighters that would rumble across the OKC region during the last century.
 Today, most of the 7.3 mile trail is unpaved and this might be why it is one of the most sought-after spots in the entire city for its tranquility and remoteness (even though you are still in the city).
 If you happen to need some peace and quiet, but don't want to wander off too far, then try the Katy Trail.